felixp7/gophersnake/README.md

 ## Known bugs

-- Error checking is minimal.
 - The loading progress isn't showing, so the program just seems to freeze.
-- Gopher URLs aren't fully handled.
+- Directory entries that cut off early aren't rendered.

 ## To do